Bob Alig

 Elvis Rodriguez

-Elvis Rodriguez, Research Associate, is a member of Adelante’s research team.
-Mr. Rodriguez joined the firm in December 2015.
+Elvis Rodriguez, is a Senior Director with CBRE Investment Management’s Client Solutions team.
 He began his career at Morgan Stanley, where he interned while completing his undergraduate studies.
-Mr. Rodriguez has worked in market data sales roles at Bloomberg, Interactive Data, and Tradeweb, as well as trading roles at Goldman Sachs Asset Management as a High Yield Trader and Barclays Capital in Electronic Trading.
+Mr. Rodriguez has worked in market data sales roles at Bloomberg and Tradeweb, as well as equity and fixed income research and trading roles at Adelante Capital Management, Bank of America, Barclays Capital, and Goldman Sachs Asset Management.

-Mr. Rodriguez attended Columbia University and received his B.S. in Engineering.
-He earned his M.B.A. in Finance from the Darden Graduate School of Business, University of Virginia.
-Mr. Rodriguez has been an active Minds Matter alumnus and Advisory Board member, having served as a mentor and active donor.
-Mr. Rodriguez has also been an active Darden alumnus and Alumni Board member.
-He is an alumnus of the Minds Matter NYC program.
+Mr. Rodriguez received his B.S. in Engineering from Columbia University and his M.B.A. from the Darden Graduate School of Business, University of Virginia.
+Mr. Rodriguez has been an active Minds Matter alumnus and Advisory Board member, having served in a variety of roles.
+He is especially proud of having been a mentor to four students.

 Philip Taylor